 Port.
-Faith, Sir, we were carousing 'till the second

-cock, and drink, Sir, is a great provoker of three things.
+Faith, Sir, we were carousing 'till the second cock: And Drink, Sir, is a great provoker of three things.
 Macd.
 What three things doth Drink especially provoke?

 Port.
 Marry, Sir, nose-painting, sleep, and urine.
 Lechery, Sir, it provokes, and unprovokes; it provokes the desire, but it takes away the performance.
-Therefore much Drink may be said to be an equivocator with lechery; it makes him, and it mars him; it sets him on, and it takes him off; it perswades him, and disheartens him; makes him stand to, and not stand to; in conclusion, equivocates him into a sleep, and, giving him the lie, leaves him.
+Therefore much Drink may be said to be an equivocator with lechery; it makes him, and it mars him; it sets him on, and it takes him off; it perswades him, and disheartens him; makes him stand, to and not stand to; in conclusion, equivocates him into a sleep, and giving him the lie, leaves him.

 Macd.
 I believe, Drink gave thee the lie last night.
 Port.
-That it did, Sir, i' th' very throat o' me; but I requited him for his lie; and, I think, being too strong for him, though he took my legs some time, yet I made a shift to cast him.
+That it did, Sir, i'th' very throat on me; but I requited him for his lie; and, I think, being too strong for him, though he took up my legs sometime, yet I made a shift to cast him.